k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 ### Pub / Sub Input Arguments

 The **queue** category Actors enable the Pub / Sub services functionality of the supported message providers, whereby their input arguments correspond to the functionality of these message providers.
 Some input arguments are relevant only for Kafka and some only for JMS.
+Arguments not supported by the message provider can be left empty and be ignored.
 For example:
 -  The **key** input argument of the **Publish** Actor is relevant only for Kafka and is the key commonly used for partitioning.
 -  The **correlation_id** input argument is only used by JMS publishers.
 This is a unique identifier that correlates the request message and its reply.
 When left empty, the server generates a reply.